bohnman/squiggly/README.md

 Squiggly Filter provides 2 methods to get information about configuration.

-`SquigglyConfig.asMap()` will return a map of the merged config like that looks like the following:
+`SquigglyConfig.asMap()` will return a map of the merged config that looks like the following:

 ```json
 {